Additional Hike Information

 DO I NEED MY ORIGINAL PASSPORT?

 Yes!
 You have to bring your original passport as it is very important, in order, to gain entry onto trains, Machu Picchu and other sites.
 You must bring the same passport that you used to book with us from the start.

 In case, you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit and we can change it when you get your new passport or have updated your name for a fee of $25 USD per person.
 We must have a copy of your old and new passport to make the change.

 If you do not wish to pay this fee, you will need to bring both your old and new passports to Peru.
 You can enter Peru with your new passport but you will need to show both old and new passports to enter Machu Picchu and other sites.
 If you do not have both, you will not be allowed enter into these amazing sites.

 The weather is very unpredictable and it’s difficult to foresee.
 BUT you will have many different seasons as you pass through the numerous microclimates and will depend on the location.
 We highly recommend you bring some warm clothes and good rain gear in your day backpack.

-The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
-For more detailed information on Altitude Sickness click this link: Altitude Sickness.
+We recommend the following remedies for altitude sickness: WATER, COCA TEA and OXYGEN (when needed).
+GPT trains all its guides to treat you for altitude sickness.
+For more detailed information on altitude sickness click this link: Altitude Sickness.